stitchfix/flotilla-os/README.md

 It's a simple task that runs in the default ubuntu image, prints your username to the logs, and exits.

-> Note: While you can use non-public images and images in your own registries with flotilla, credentials for accessing those images must exist on the ECS hosts.
+> Note: While you can use non-public images and images in your own registries with flotilla, credentials for accessing those images must exist on the EKS hosts.
 This is outside the scope of this doc.
-See the AWS [documentation](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/private-auth.html).

 Let's define it: